zzzprojects/learn-orm/tutorials/visual-studio/visual-studio-shortcuts.md

  - These shortcuts include keyboard and mouse shortcuts as well as text you can enter to help accomplish a task more easily.

-The following are the most commanly used Visual Studio shortcuts.
+The following are the most commonly used Visual Studio shortcuts.

 ## Code editor